Have a question? You might find the answer here:

 What are your favorite blogs?

 It would be too hard to narrow it down to just a few!
-I love some of the very popular sewing and DIY blogs, but I also frequently (daily) read the blogs of my blogger friend’s and readers.
+I love some of the very popular sewing and DIY blogs (e.g. A Beautiful Mess, Tilly and the Buttons, Sew Over It), but I also frequently read the blogs of my blogger friend’s and readers.
 I especially enjoy reading blogs of people who’ve just started the whole sewing/blogging thing and watch them grow.

 Where do you buy your fabrics?

-I buy almost all my fabric in fabric stores here in London.
+I used to buy almost all my fabric in fabric stores in London.
+I still have a massive stash left!
+After moving, I buy fabric at local fabric stores near where we live in Germany.
 Also, I use a lot of secondhand fabrics and clothes for refashions which I buy in local charity shops.
 I’m not a big fan of buying fabric online.
 I’m the type of person that needs to feel the fabric with their hands before I can decide if it’s the right thing.
 I had some very disappointing experiences with buying fabric online (but occasionally some nice surprises, too).

 Can you suggest some places to go fabric shopping in London?